MarcAndrewM/galvanize_notes/README.md

 ## Week 5
 #### Day 1 | K-Nearest Neighbors and Cross Validation
 We looked at KNN to determine how we could classify points.
-We discussed importance of units and how many neighbors to determine the classification.
+We discussed importance of units and selecting number of neighbors to determine the classification of a point.
 ```
 from sklearn.metrics import mean_squared_error
 from sklearn.model_selection import train_test_split